algosup/2024-2025-project-4-web-fpga-team-2/Document/Functional/functionalSpecification.md

 ## 1. Introduction
 ### 1.1 Purpose

 The project consists of creating a webpage that simulates the behaviour of an FPGA and outputs a blueprint of the FPGA with its components and connections from a .v and .sdf file.
 The document will describe the project's requirements, including the functional and non-functional requirements, the interfaces, and the system features.
+The project aims to provide an educational tool for teachers and students to understand how FPGAs work and visualize their components and connections.

 ### 1.2 Scope